atari-monk/battleship-mobile/docs/project.md

 I am now of the opinion that refactoring is optimalization after project is finished,
 or when nothing more can be done without it.

+## Project structure

+This time it is vanila stack.
+Simple structure to fit topic.
+Fells natural.